Glitchyi/S5-SS-Obsidian/Modules/Module 2.md

 	Write header record to the object program
 	Initialise the first text record
 	WHILE OPCODE != 'END' {
-		IF  not a comment{
+		IF  not a comment {
-			IF OPCODE in OPTAB{
+			IF OPCODE in OPTAB {
-				IF a symbol is present in the OPERAND field{
+				IF a symbol is present in the OPERAND field {
 					IF OPERAND in SYMTAB{
 						Store symbol value as operand address
 					}